Nariod/Tartocitron/README.md

 # Tartocitron
 Tartocitron is a repo to have fun with malwares and the Rust language.
+This repo provides working examples of dropper written in Rust.

 ## But, why?
 I have spare time.